27 Best Travel Planning Tools and Apps

 Whether I’m planning a trip from home or while I’m already on the road, my number one travel tool is the free app Maps.me.

 As you probably already guessed, Maps.me is an app that provides a map.
 It’s comparable to Google Maps.
-Except, Maps.me is much more accurate when it comes to biking and hiking trails and navigating in lesser developed countries in general.
+Except, Maps.me is much more accurate when it comes to biking and hiking trails and navigating in less developed countries in general.

 Seriously, anything from small street vendors, hidden waterfalls, local supermarkets, and unknown gas stations are marked on Maps.me.
 Are you looking for off-the-beaten-path hikes, deserted beaches, or viewpoints?